CBIIT/bento-docs/source/configuration/dashboard-facet-search-sidebar.md

-> :warning:   **NOTE**:  For every new facet section, the corresponding styling section should be updated with the same name (see #2 instructions to add styling for facet sections)
+> :warning:   **WARNING**:  For every new facet section, the corresponding styling section should be updated with the same name (see #2 instructions to add styling for facet sections)
 >
-> :warning:   **NOTE**:  Update the GraphQL API Query in  `GET_DASHBOARD_DATA_QUERY` as needed; it should contain all queries and fields that are associated with your filters
+> :point_right:   **NOTE**:  Update the GraphQL API Query in  `GET_DASHBOARD_DATA_QUERY` as needed; it should contain all queries and fields that are associated with your filters